 Upon completion of this course, students will be able to:

-- Perform firewall management with firewalld
+- Perform server management with the Cockpit web management utility

 Register 21 days before class start date and save 10%!
 Enter discount code EARLY10 during registration.